 We think the MG4 long range is the best value new electric car on sale under £40,000

-Along with Tesla Model 3 for £40,500 (at time of writing when buying from new stock) and Tesla Model Y around £45k, the MG represents an outstanding combination of value, ability and availability.
+Along with the Tesla Model 3 sometimes available for as £38,790 (when buying from new inventory in March, June, September or December) and Tesla Model Y around £40,590, the MG represents an outstanding combination of value, ability and availability.
 So much so, it’s hard to recommend many others at their current RRP price.
 The “MyUrbanCar would pay” price is what we think others should be priced at to offer remotely similar value.
 Don’t forget some models will get down to or even below our good value price with discounts even if their list prices are much higher (see getting discounts section at the end of this page).

 Do also remember though that while MG and Tesla generally come with all the extras “priced in” many brands will require and expensive journey through the options list to match their spec and end up costing more than a Tesla even if their starting price is much less.
 Make your own mind up after discounts and extras.